waittim/waittim.github.io/_posts/2019-09-18-quantile-precision.md

 # Introduction

 The median is an important quantity in data analysis.
 It represents the middle value of the data distribution.
 Estimates of the median, however, have a degree of uncertainty because (a) the estimates are calculated from a finite sample and (b) the data distribution of the underlying data is generally unknown.
-One important roles of a data scientist is to quantify and to communicate the degree of uncertainty in his or her data analysis.
+One important role of a data scientist is to quantify and to communicate the degree of uncertainty in his or her data analysis.

 This time, we are going to find out what can make our sample distribution more precise during the simulation.